Sohamp2809/Hospital-Management-System/README.md

 > The **Admin Interface** is crafted for efficiency and simplicity, ensuring that even non-technical hospital staff can manage operations without hassle.

+## 🤝 Contributors

+Contributions are welcome!
+If you would like to contribute, please follow these steps:

+1. **Fork** the repository. 🍴
+2. **Create a new branch** for your feature or bug fix. 🌿
+3. **Make your changes** and test them thoroughly. 🧪
+4. **Submit a pull request** with a detailed description of your changes. ✅

+> 🛠️ *Note: Contributors are encouraged to add new features, such as an enhanced doctor dashboard view, to further improve the administration of doctor profiles.*

+---

+## 📜 License

+This project is licensed under the **MIT License**.
+For more details, see the [LICENSE](./LICENSE) file.